oruscam/lspiv-guidelines/Guidelines_EN.md

 The image correction and stabilization stage involves correcting any unintended camera movement during recording, as well as possible distortions caused by the lens used.
 Both corrections are not always necessary and will depend on the recording conditions.
 Below are general comments on both corrections, while additional technical details can be found in [Annex 1](#An1).

-**Camera motion correction**: If there was unintended camera movement during recording, it is essential to stabilize the images before proceeding.
+**Camera motion correction:** If there was unintended camera movement during recording, it is essential to stabilize the images before proceeding.
 Many processing software tools offer automatic tools to correct these movements by aligning images based on fixed points in the scene.
 An easy way to check for camera movement in the image sequence is to place the cursor over a fixed landmark, such as a Control Point (CP).
 Then, without moving the cursor, visually scan through all the images.
 If at any point the cursor no longer aligns with the fixed element, it means that movement is present in the sequence and must be corrected ([Figure 41](#fig41)).

 Check the documentation of the software being used to learn how to execute the motion correction process.
 It is essential that static elements in the images, such as riverbanks, remain fixed and do not shift from one frame to another (e.g., vegetation swayed by the wind).
 After correction, ensure that CPs remain visible and correctly positioned in each image.